 The Swedish Migration Agency (Migrationsverket) is the public authority responsible for residence permits.

 The easiest and fastest way to apply for a residence permit is to use the online application at their website.

 What's important to know about my admissions application and status?

-There are certain criteria students must meet in order to receive a residence permit.
+There are certain criteria students must meet to receive a residence permit.
 One directly related to studies is that a student must be admitted to a course or programme at a Swedish university.

 Your place is considered conditional until you've paid the first tuition fee instalment.
 Until you've paid, you aren't considered admitted and can't be granted a residence permit.